MicheleBortol/resolve_processing/README.md

 + `cell_diameter` = cell diameter for cellpose and size filtering (None for automatic selection).
 Cells smaller than `cell_diameter / 2` are discarded
 + `output_mask_file` = path to the cell mask output

+It also takes the following optional flag:
++ `--gpu` = Use the first available GPU.

 The script:
 1) Run CLAHE on the input image.
 2) Segemnt with cellpose.